AliAbdElrahman74/url_shortener/README.md

 ## Live Demo
 You can test the live deployment at: `https://shortlink-api-pnrk.onrender.com`

+**Note: the demo is on a free tier, so it might take some time to spin up whenever you try it**

 ### 1. Encode a URL
 Converts a long URL into a shortened link.